 Community organizations, particularly Civil Society Organizations (CSOs), play their roles in the participatory platform as the counterpart and partner of the government at every stage of SDGs implementation.
 In Indonesia, there are almost four hundred thousands of CSOs that work both at the national and subnational levels.
-Notably, youth and disability organizations are very active in engagement and dissemination of awareness to their peers communities.
+Notably, youth and disability organizations are very active in engagement and dissemination of SDGs awareness to their peers and communities.
 Their engagement is also reflected in the process of developing and reviewing the 2019 VNR.

-Parliament has been active in promoting SDGs by organizing regularly the World Parliamentary Forum (WFP) on Sustainable Development (since 2017) and engaging in SDGs discussions at both the regional and global context.
+From the outset, the Indonesian we were to an a set of the World Parliament has been active in promoting SDGs by organizing regularly the World Parliamentary Forum (WFP) on Sustainable Development (since 2017) and engaging in SDGs discussions at both the regional and global context.
 The Parliamentary Body for Inter-Parliamentary Cooperation (BKSAP) established in the Indonesian Parliament has played a key role in enhancing cooperation and coordination between parliament and the government (represented by the Ministry of National Development Planning/National Development Planning Agency).
 In preparing the 2019 VNR, BKSAP was also consulted regularly by the government.
 BKSAP has carried out several activities in fostering and developing SDG engagement and cooperation in the inter-parliamentary context, as well as within international organizations that convene parliamentary bodies and/ or other legislative bodies.
 BKSAP also regularly conveys inputs and recommendations to Parliament regarding the legislation, budgeting, and supervision of SDGs.
 Hence, the support of the Indonesian Parliament is crucial in the planning, budgeting and monitoring of SDGs implementation in Indonesia.